gaelgoth/blog/urara/2023/dns-setup-homelab/+page.svelte.md

 summary: Easy TLS certificate set up with Nginx Proxy Manager
 created: 2023-08-01
 # updated: 2022-10-20
-tags: ['Home lab', 'Container']
+tags: ['homelab', 'container']
 ---

 ## Introduction

-In this blog post, we'll explore an efficient method to set up domain names and valid TLS certificates for your home lab services without exposing them to the public internet.
+In this blog post, we'll explore an efficient method to set up domain names and valid TLS certificates for your homelab services without exposing them to the public internet.
 We'll achieve this by using a reverse proxy and obtaining a valid certificate from Let's Encrypt, a widely (and free) recognized Certificate Authority (CA).

 ### Why using DNS in my homelab ?